Let’s talk about Twitter account security

 - Your password should consist of at least eight characters.
 It should include upper- and lower-cases, numbers, and special characters.

 - Try and create passwords that can’t be found in a dictionary.
 Hackers nowadays have programs that cycle through dictionaries to check if they can access your account.

 - Don’t use character strings like 12345, abcde, qweertyui, etc.

-- Use passwords that can’t be associated with you: Your dog’s name, birthday dates of family members or yourself or your favorite sport are a no go.
+- Use passwords that can’t be associated with you: Your dog’s name, birthday dates of family members or yourself or your favorite sport are a no-go.

-2. Use Twitters login verification
+2. Use Twitter’s login verification

-In order to activate the login verification, go to your Twitter settings, click on “Security and privacy settings” and make sure the “Verify login requests” checkbox is checked.
-Safe and follow the on screen instructions from there on.
+In order to activate the login verification, go to your Twitter settings, click on Security and privacy settings and make sure the “Verify login requests” checkbox is checked.
+Save and continue following the on-screen instructions.

-That’s not all though.
-If you get a private message that tells you that you have won something grand and that the only thing they need from you before they can send you the price is your account information you can be sure that it’s actually too good to be true and a phishing attempt.
-The same goes for ominous links that are reeeeealy inviting but will only send you to a fake (and most likely malicious) login page.
-To avoid falling for the latter always check that you’re at twitter.com before logging in.
+Let’s make one thing clear from the beginning: Twitter will never ask you for your username and password.
+It just won’t happen.
+So don’t fall for any emails and private messages that blatantly ask you for your credentials.
+That’s not all to be aware of though when it comes to Twitter phishing attacks.
+If you get a private message that tells you that you have won something grand and that the only thing they need from you before they can send you the prize is your account information, you can assume that this offer is actually too good to be true, and rather a phishing attempt.
+The same goes for dubious links that are incredibly enticing.
+Don’t click!
+You will likely be sent to a fake (and probably malicious) login page.
+To avoid falling for the latter, always check that you’re at twitter.com before logging in.

 If you are not only worried about the security of your Twitter account, we can help you check the security of your other social media accounts as well.
 Here you can read more about the 5 signs of a hacked social media account.
 Read it if you want to find out whether you are a victim or not and what to do in case you were actually hacked!